argonne-lcf/alcf4_aibenchmarks/AICommsBench/DLcomm/README.md

 ```

+Job Scripts for NCCL and XCCL can be found at https://github.com/argonne-lcf/DLcomm_benchmark/tree/master/examples/6_all_collectives_scale

 ## Scale up Vs Scale out configuration

 Set `comm_group: within_node` for scaleup benchmarks and `comm_group: across_node` for scale out benchmarks